SAP-samples/kyma-runtime-extension-samples/user-propagation/README.md

 [This blog](https://blogs.sap.com/2017/11/14/configuring-oauth-2.0-between-sap-hybris-cloud-for-customer-and-sap-cloud-platform/) was used as a reference.
 It was written for Neo, but some steps are also applicable for Kyma runtime.

-You will end up creating a Destination Service in SAP Cloud Platform.
+You will end up creating a Destination Service in SAP BTP.
 It will be later on used by the microservice to do the token exchange.

 - Download the `Trust` certificate from **Subaccount** --> **Destinations** --> **Download Trust**.
   ![download-trust](assets/download-trust.png)